Skip to content

 Does Georgia have emergency rent assistance?

 Rent help is usually local and depends on funding.
-Call 211, check local nonprofits, contact legal aid if eviction papers were filed, and ask your county or city if any rent or eviction-prevention funds are open.
+Call 211, check local nonprofits, contact legal aid if eviction papers were filed, and ask your city or county if rent help is open.

 Can LIHEAP stop a shutoff?